 University Honors Program FAQ

-All students enrolled in the Honors Program are allowed to register for Honors courses, which are typically smaller, taught by highly-ranked faculty, and more discussion-based classes.
-Courses taken for Honors credit are clearly marked on a student's transcript and add distinction to graduate school and employment applications.
+All students enrolled in the University Honors Program are allowed to register for Honors courses, which are typically smaller, taught by highly-ranked faculty and more discussion-based.
+Courses taken for Honors credit are clearly marked on your transcript and add distinction to graduate school and employment applications.

-Active Honors students also receive priority registration privileges, meaning they can register for courses one business day before the assigned registration date for their classes.
-Honors advisors also assist Honors students with arranging course schedules and registration, and the Honors Program often offers free or discounted tickets to events such as the University Theatre, Cardinals baseball games, or shows at the Grand Center.
+Active Honors students also receive priority registration privileges, meaning you can register for courses one business day before the assigned registration date.
+Honors advisors also assist Honors students with arranging course schedules and registration, and the University Honors Program often offers free or discounted tickets to events such as the University Theatre, Cardinals baseball games or shows at the Grand Center.

 Yes.
-By taking full advantage of Honors core seminars, cross-listed courses, contract options, independent study options, and the senior capstone, students who are pursuing these programs can not only complete the University Honors Program requirements, but can use the University Honors Program to enhance their understanding of their discipline and prepare for post-graduate programs.
+By taking full advantage of Honors core seminars, cross-listed courses, contract options, independent study options and the senior capstone, students who are pursuing the programs stated above can not only complete the University Honors Program requirements, but can use the program to enhance their understanding of their discipline and prepare for post-graduate study.

-Honors students are expected to complete a minimum of 24 hours of Honors course work.
+Honors students are expected to complete a minimum of 24 credit hours of Honors coursework.
 This credit requirement translates to one Honors course per semester, although it is acceptable to take more than one course in a semester or to skip semesters if your curriculum demands it.
-Transfer students can transfer up to 12 Honors credits at the discretion of the Director of the Honors Program.
+Transfer students can transfer up to 12 Honors credits at the discretion of the director of the University Honors Program.